Retired Nurse Blows The Whistle On Attempted Murder By Government Decree

 The nature of Janet’s discharge was curious, to say the least, because it was formally objected to by the senior staff on the ward, who strongly advised that she should remain hospitalized, to manage the treatment of a tumor in her liver which did not actually exist.

 Furthermore, the discharge was conditional upon the hospital providing all the necessary equipment for home care, including an orthopedic bed and the prescribed medication.

 However, Janet and her husband were somewhat shocked when eight senior medical professionals they had never met, arrived without notice at their home, under the pretext of making sure it was fit for home care.

-Nevertheless, the copious discharge notes they were given confirm that morphine and statins were administered without discussion or consent, but morphine has be crossed out by hand, with “side effects” being written alongside it.
+Nevertheless, the copious discharge notes they were given confirm that the drugs she was given were administered without discussion or consent, but morphine was crossed out by hand, with “side effects” written alongside it.

-Firstly, morphine is routinely used on cancer wards to relieve pain, in addition to being given to patients deemed to be travelling down an ‘end of life pathway’, which is where the senior staff were clearly attempting to lead Janet against her will.
+Firstly, morphine and midazolam are routinely given to people on what is chillingly known as the End of Life Pathway, which is where the senior staff at the hospital were clearly attempting to lead Janet against her will.

 Thirdly, after Janet was discharged, the hospital sent her a job lot of the medication they prescribed for her home care – a case of glass ampules, full of the type of morphine that is only ever injected.

 From which the following questions naturally arise: